getify/Functional-Light-JS/manuscript/ch3.md

 ### Spreading Properties

 Unfortunately, we can only take advantage of currying with named arguments if we have control over the signature of `foo(..)` and define it to destructure its first parameter.
-What if we wanted to use this technique with a function that had its parameters indivdually listed (no parameter destructuring!), and we couldn't change that function signature?
+What if we wanted to use this technique with a function that had its parameters individually listed (no parameter destructuring!), and we couldn't change that function signature?
 For example:

 ```js
 function bar(x,y,z) {